Online MS in Data Science Curriculum Overview

 A two-course, hands-on, and project-based culmination to the program, in which students apply data science and analytic principles to the solution of a real-world problem.
 In the first course, students will perform requirements analysis, review available data sources, and propose a solution strategy to the problem, beginning their analysis.
 The second course completes the analysis process, culminating in a final report summarizing data gathered, analytic results, lessons learned, and opportunities for future study.

-COMP 131 Artificial Intelligence
+CS 131 Artificial Intelligence

 This course focuses on the history, theory, and computational methods of artificial intelligence.
 Basic concepts covered include representation of knowledge and computational methods for reasoning.
 One or two application areas will be selected and studied from among these topics: expert systems, robotics, computer vision, natural language understanding, and planning.